Post-Tournament

 In the second stage, we look at card similarity.
 Rather than pairing any two cards together, I'm specifically drawing a card that is mechanically similar.
 This should hopefully reduce the number of "Black Lotus vs vanilla Grizzly Bear" matchups that are boring and one sided.
 That said, you can use a slider to determine how much you care about this.

-(There's a fair amount of asterisks & minor statistical corrections under the hood as well to minimize bias, but they shouldn't be noticeable to the user)
+(There's a fair amount of asterisks & minor statistical corrections under the hood as well to minimize bias - these are explained at the end of the FAQ)

 How is card similarity calculated?